shared live+work spaces

 What if there is a surplus of capital after works?

 A vote will be held.
 The budget includes a cushion thus there should be funds remaining.
 If significant, the total share capital would be reduced and the surplus capital returned to your personal account balance for withdrawal (or use).
-(You must declare it as a capital return with your tax authority to avoid further taxation, as it is not a capital gain, unlike dividends.)
-Otherwise it will likely be invested in additional facilities or improvements.
+(You must declare it as a capital return with your tax authority, as it is not a capital gain, unlike dividends.)
+Otherwise if less significant it will likely be invested in additional facilities or improvements.

 What if there is a budget short fall?